YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 ```
 These two python files can help you to use re-ranking.

 By these files, you can test extracted features from any dataset.
 You can put preextracted features under this path: src/outputs/.
-And please unzip the file in "src/utils/" before using.
+And please unzip the file (utils_files.zip) in "src/utils/" before using.
 The pretrained feature extraction weight: https://drive.google.com/file/d/1fylhFYW0vYIBpYts_bx4IMiIPL34V5Yb/view?usp=sharing

 You can put rhe weight under this path: src/EXPORT_DIR_QZ/resnet101-gem-w-tri/